Employees look to leadership to guide them on how to engage in the correct behaviour

 Those caught up in this evolution of illegal and unethical behaviour don't see it as such.
-What they see is an immediate problem that needs to be fixed, and pressure from upper management to make it so.
+What they see is an immediate problem that needs to be fixed, and pressure from upper management to make it happen.
 They see it as a little white lie that can be remedied over the long term.

 But what employees under management see is direction to engage in wrongdoing.